upros/tls-pok/draft-friel-tls-eap-dpp.md

 ## EAP Network Access

 Enterprise deployments typically require an [IEEE802.1X]/EAP-based authentication to obtain network access.
-Protocols like EST can be used to enroll devices into a Certification Authority to allow them to authenticate using 802.1X/EAP.
+Protocols like Enrollment over Secure Transport (EST) {{?RFC7030}} can be used to enroll devices into a Certification Authority to allow them to authenticate using 802.1X/EAP.
 This creates a Catch-22 where a certificate is needed for network access and network access is needed to obtain certificate.

-Devices whose BSK public key can been obtained in an out-of-band fashion and provisioned on the network can perform an EAP-TLS-based exchange, for instance {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping extensions defined in {{bootstrapping-in-tls-13}}.
+Devices whose BSK public key can been obtained in an out-of-band fashion and provisioned on the network can perform an EAP-TLS-based exchange, for instance Tunnel Extensible Authentication Protocol (TEAP) {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping extensions defined in {{bootstrapping-in-tls-13}}.
 This network connectivity can then be used to perform an enrollment protocol (such as provided by {{?RFC7170}}) to obtain a credential for subsequent network connectivity and certificate lifecycle maintenance.

 # Bootstrap Key Pair